The History of South Georgia Medical Center

 Pineview General Hospital opened on July 1, 1955, as a 100-bed, public healthcare facility serving the residents of Valdosta and surrounding communities.
 The hospital’s construction was made possible by the Hill-Burton Hospital Construction Act.
 The Act, which provided two-thirds of the construction costs for new public hospitals, was funded by Congress to help meet the country’s growing healthcare needs following World War II.
 Pineview received additional construction funds from state and local governments.

-In the 56 years since its founding, South Georgia Medical Center has grown from a small community hospital into a regional referral center serving approximately 350,000 residents in north Florida and south Georgia.
-Today, the hospital is recognized for many Centers of Excellence, including the Pearlman Cancer Center, The Birthplace and the Dasher Memorial Heart Center.
+In the 58 years since its founding, South Georgia Medical Center has grown from a small community hospital into a regional referral center serving approximately 350,000 residents in north Florida and south Georgia.
+Today, the hospital is recognized for many Centers of Excellence, including recent widespread recognition for Spine Care, Stroke Care, the Pearlman Cancer Center and the Dasher Memorial Heart Center.
+In 2013, The Georgia Alliance of Community Hospitals named SGMC the 2013 Large Hospital of the Year in Georgia.

 SGMC’s history is marked with change.
 The first medical facilities in Lowndes County were small infirmaries and converted homes called ‘sanatoriums.’
 However, the growing population of Lowndes County in the early 1900s necessitated the development of more permanent hospital facilities to meet the community’s medical needs.